starjardin/css-exercises/11-inheritance/index.md

  The 'initial' keyword represents the specified value that is designated as the property's initial value.
 Thus, its meaning depends on the property, but not on anything else.

  -Tehre might be some dangers or unintended side-effects when using `inherit` as value if you dont want the children to have the value as its parents.

+The possibilities with using an ancestor or universal selector are